mikegazzaruso/autodub/README.md

 # Test Tortoise-TTS with MPS
 python test_tortoise_mps.py
 ```

+### Performance Considerations
+**Important Note**: This application requires hardware acceleration for reasonable performance:

+- **With GPU Acceleration** (CUDA or MPS): Voice synthesis typically takes 10-30 seconds per segment.
+- **Without GPU Acceleration** (CPU only): Voice synthesis can take 5-10 minutes per segment, making the application impractically slow for most use cases.

+If no accelerated hardware is detected, the application will automatically fall back to CPU processing, but this is not recommended for production use.
+For acceptable performance, we strongly recommend:

+- An NVIDIA GPU with CUDA support (Windows/Linux)
+- Apple Silicon Mac with MPS support (macOS)

 ### Streamlit GUI
 The project includes a Streamlit-based graphical user interface for easier use: